ReAct V3 Agent

 Two execution backends are practical:

-Runs code in an isolated Docker container on the same EC2 host as the Processor.
+Runs code on the same EC2 host as the Processor.
 Low latency, ideal for interactive agentic loops.
-The container shares the host's Docker daemon — fast spin-up, full isolation.
+Docker supports combined and split container strategies; split gives the executor a separate no-network container with only work, output, logs, and the supervisor socket mounted.

 execution: